EthanCai/programming-learning-notes/projects-part-4.md

 - [Jenkins-CI](http://jenkins-ci.org/): An extensible open source continuous integration server
   - [janky](https://github.com/github/janky): Continuous integration server built on top of Jenkins and Hubot
+- [Fabric8](https://fabric8.io/): fabric8 is an end to end development platform spanning ideation to production for the creation of cloud native applications and microservices.
+You can build, test and deploy your applications via Continuous Delivery pipelines then run and manage them with Continuous Improvement and ChatOps
 - [Concourse](https://concourse.ci/): CI that scales with your project.
 - [spinnaker](http://www.spinnaker.io/): Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
 - [CruiseControl.NET](http://www.cruisecontrolnet.org/) - an Automated Continuous Integration server, implemented using the .NET Framework